 The National Pension Scheme is a retirement benefits plan that combines tax savings and pension payments.
 The National Pension System offers the following two types of accounts, Tier 1 and Tier 2.
 NPS Tier 1 accounts are the most fundamental type of NPS accounts.
 Moreover, a Permanent Retirement Account Number (PRAN) is assigned to each NPS Tier 1 account.
 On the other hand, an NPS Tier 2 account is an optional account.
 Also, only subscribers of Tier 1 accounts are eligible to open a Tier 2 account.
 This article highlights the key differences between NPS Tier 1 Vs Tier 2 accounts.

-NPS Tier 1 Vs Tier 2 – What is the Difference?
+Compare NPS Tier 1 Vs Tier 2

 Following are the key difference between NPS Tier 1 and Tier 2 accounts: